-First (deductive approach), the Researcher 1 (first author) created a list of of semantic domains in which codes will be grouped inductively.
-These initial domains integrate concepts known in the literature and discussed in the above-mentioned workshops and events.
+First (deductive approach), Researcher 1 (first author) created a list of semantic domains in which codes would be later grouped inductively.
+These initial domains integrate concepts known in the literature and discussed in the abovementioned workshops and events.
 For domains related to RQ1 (problems), each domain is named P01, P02, P03, etc. For domains related to RQ2 (results), each domain is named R01, R02, R03, etc. Domains were written with uppercase letters (see Figure~\ref{fig:1}).

-Second (inductive approach), the Researcher 1 approached the data (i.e. the interviews' transcriptions) with the research questions RQ1 y RQ2 in mind.
-Researcher 1 reviewed the data line by line (specifically responses to questions Id.11 and Id.12 of the interview), created \textit{quotations} (segments of text), and assigned them a code (new or previously defined).
+Second (inductive approach), Researcher 1 approached the data (i.e., the transcriptions of the interviews) with RQ1 and RQ2 in mind.
+Researcher 1 reviewed the data line by line, created \textit{quotations} (segments of text), and assigned them a new code or a previously defined code.
 As more interviews were analyzed the resulting \textit{codebook} was refined by using a \textit{constant comparison method} that forced the researcher to go back and forth.

-Additionally, the codes were commented to explicitly define the concept they describe, in such a way that they must satisfy two requirements that Atlas.ti defines as follows \cite{Atlas:2019}: \textit{exhaustiveness}, i.e. the codes of the codebook must cover the variability in the data and no aspect that is relevant for the research question should be left out; and \textit{mutual exclusiveness}, i.e. (i) codes within each domain need to be different and this needs to be clearly specified in the code definitions, and (ii) at most one of the codes of a semantic domain can be applied to a quotation or to overlapping quotations.
+Additionally, the codes were commented on to explicitly define the concept they describe, in such a way that they must satisfy two requirements that Atlas.ti defines as follows \cite{Atlas:2019}: \textit{exhaustiveness}, i.e., the codes of the codebook must cover the variability in the data and no aspect that is relevant for the research question should be left out; and \textit{mutual exclusiveness}, i.e., (i) codes within each domain need to be different and this needs to be clearly specified in the code definitions, and (ii) at most one of the codes of a semantic domain can be applied to a quotation or to overlapping quotations.
 This means that the codes should have explicit boundaries so that they are not interchangeable or redundant.
-We used different colors for each semantic domain and their codes to make the detection of mutual exclusiveness' violations more visible (i.e. no more than one code of the same color can be assigned to a quotation, see Figure~\ref{fig:2}).